I’m a Mom and I’m scared to fly.

 My fear of flying is one of these feelings.

 And that feeling is strong.
 Crippling even.
 The “cars are so much more dangerous” argument doesn’t help me at all.
 The statistics that are completely in my favor don’t make an iota of difference to me.
-The pilot neighbor who has piloted planes his entire life coming over to sit on my porch at my husband’s request and explain how safe flying is doesn’t work for me.
+The “airplanes are so safe” facts have zilch effect.
+The pilot neighbor who has piloted planes his entire life coming over to sit on my porch at my husband’s request to explain how safe flying is doesn’t work for me.
 (Okay, that one worked a little because I was able to grill him on things like drunk pilots that you read about in the news, etc…but not enough to alleviate my fear).
 And God Forbid don’t you dare tell me “everything happens for a reason.”
 Because I’m a firm non-believer in that and I honestly think it is a terrible thing to say to people (more on that in another post).

 If a plane crash is in the news, I can’t stop reading about it.
 I’m almost obsessive, trying to figure out what went wrong, was it human or mechanical error, what could have been done to save the plane and thus everyone in it, etc. My husband says I torture myself by doing that.
 I clap back that I just want to be knowledgeable about it.
 He’s not wrong.
 But neither am I.